ftrotter/HackingHealthCareHackathonProjects/markdown/FoodGraph.md

 * Database keyed by UPC codes
 * Photos of the labels of foods
 * Ingredient Lists (derived from photos of the ingredient labels, using [Amazon Mechanical Turk](https://www.mturk.com/)
-* Nutrition Label data )(derived from photos of nutorion labels, using Amazon Mechanical Turk )
+* Nutrition Label data )(derived from photos of nutrition labels, using Amazon Mechanical Turk )